github-fish/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ```
 The sign _*_ after the project name defines that all the project members in the project gets the rights.

-You can also give read and write access only to certain members of another project:
+Alternatively, you can give read and write access only to certain members of another project:
 ```bash
 $ swift post my_fishbucket -r "project2:member1"
 $ swift post my_fishbucket -w \
    "project3:member1,project3:member2,project5:member1,project6:*"
 ```

-**Please note:** If you have allowed access for specific projects, making the shared project public and private again will remove the previous access permissions on metadata.
+**Please note:** If you have allowed access for specific projects, making the shared project public and private again will remove the previous access permissions.

 In case you allow _-w_ access for another project, the members of the other project can upload files to your bucket and remove your files.
 However, you have not access to those uploaded files until either you or the sender shares the bucket with your project: